Meet Dr. Alaina Talboy

 Dr. Talboy is a mum to the sweetest boy in the world (admittedly biased opinion).

-During her free time, she enjoys hiking in the gorgeous mountains of the Pacific Northwest, puzzles, and creating intricate cross stitches.
+During her free time, she enjoys hiking in the gorgeous mountains of the Pacific Northwest, puzzles, and creating intricate cross stitches (see the crafts page!).
 She is an avid reader, with books found in nearly every corner of her home.
 Dr. Talboy is always on the hunt for something new and interesting to read, so feel free to send suggestions!